jurgenwigg/py3S60/newcore/Doc/library/sys.rst

 .. function:: _enablelegacywindowsfsencoding()

-   Changes the :term:`filesystem encoding and error handler` to 'mbcs' and 'replace' respectively, for consistency with versions of Python prior to 3.6.
+   Changes the default filesystem encoding and errors mode to 'mbcs' and 'replace' respectively, for consistency with versions of Python prior to 3.6.

    This is equivalent to defining the :envvar:`PYTHONLEGACYWINDOWSFSENCODING` environment variable before launching Python.

-   See also :func:`sys.getfilesystemencoding` and :func:`sys.getfilesystemencodeerrors`.

    .. availability:: Windows.